 Repairs for damage other than normal wear and tear

 To avoid these problems, it is a good idea to do a good cleaning before turning in your apartment.
-But if you don’t have the time, there are many cleaning companies that offer apartment cleaning in Chicago.
-The cost of hiring these services really do save you some headaches in the long run.
+But if you don’t have the time, there are many cleaning companies that offer apartment cleaning.
+The cost of hiring these services really does save you some headaches in the long run.

 What you can't deduct